houdini68/spring-recipes/README.md

   * The packages outside the package of the class SequenceGeneratorConfiguration are not seen (not used) and the class ShoudNotBeInstantiated is not instantiated.
 * The package shop is used to demo configuration invoking constructors.
-   * An extra class ProductAdmin was added to demo the wiring of an array and a List of beans (artificial).
+   * An extra class ProductAdmin was added to demo the wiring of
+     * an array
+     * a List
+     * and a map of beans (artificial).
      * This is to demo the case (should not happen) when a type is wired to multiple beans.